Woodsmith Mine: Sirius Minerals

 The initial proposal was forwarded from York Potash to the North York Moors National Park Authority in 2011.
 This enabled the Authority to allow test drilling at various sites along the coast between Whitby and Scarborough.
 The company decided to develop a site next to Doves Nest farm near to the hamlet of Sneatonthorpe.
 The geological survey pointed to a resource that is the world's largest and highest grade polyhalite deposit.

 Sirius withdrew its initial planning application in 2013 to re-examine key elements, particularly the project's environmental impact.
 Plans were resubmitted in 2014 with notable changes including an underground system of conveyor belts to transport the dry mineral, instead of a slurry pipeline, and other mitigation efforts.
 Originally, the transport methods for delivering the product from the mine were conveyor, pipeline and by rail on the Esk Valley line.

 The decision from members of the North York Moors National Park Authority to resolve to grant planning permission for the mine and mineral transport system, was made at a public meeting on 30 June 2015.
 When complete, the Project would be among the largest mining projects ever built in the United Kingdom.

-Sirius intend to have the mine and associated tunnel operational by 2021, with preferred bidder status on construction being announced in June 2016.
+Sirius intended to have the mine and associated tunnel operational by 2021, with preferred bidder status on construction being announced in June 2016.

 The project requires the company to construct two 1,500 m shafts to reach the 70 m mineral seam which includes a mineable area of around 25,200 ha.
 The twin shafts have been labelled as the deepest commercial mineshafts in Britain, and the mine will also be the deepest in Europe.

-To minimise the amount of visible infrastructure within the North York Moors National Park, a protected area, the polyhalite will then be transported 23 mi at an average depth of 250 m in a tunnel to the company's processing plant at Teesside.
+To minimise the amount of visible infrastructure within the North York Moors National Park, a protected area, the polyhalite ore will be transported 23 mi at an average depth of 250 m in a tunnel to the company's processing plant at Teesside.
 The tunnel will consist of two conveyors: the first will be 24 km long and the second will be 13 km.
 There will be an interchange point between the two conveyors at Lockwood Beck, near Guisborough.